We make healthcare

 In response to these challenges, health and care economies across the country are developing new models of care inspired by NHS England's 5 Year Forward View.

-New Care Models are grounded in the concepts of accountable care and polulation health, whereby a system's finite resources are more effectively allocated to meet the health and care needs of the popiulation.
+New Care Models are grounded in the concepts of integrated care and polulation health, whereby a system's finite resources are more effectively allocated to meet the health and care needs of the popiulation.
 As a result health and care organisations should be working collaboratively as a unified system, rather than a composition of several organisations working independently to pursue their own respective interests.

 Integrated Care Systems will be measured by how effectively finite resources are allocated to meet the needs of their underlying population.
 In simple terms, the sole purpose of integration is to minimise the under-use and over-use of the system's finite health and care resources, ensuring the outcomes are clearly defined, consistent and measurable.